 If you were mis-sold PPI by Swiss Pioneer Life, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Swiss Pioneer Life, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Swiss Pioneer Life, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Swiss Pioneer Life, PPI may have been attached to a customer's policy by Swiss Pioneer Life, in some cases without their knowledge.
 Swiss Pioneer Life may have declined a credit application if PPI was refused by the customer.

 Swiss Pioneer Life PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Swiss Pioneer Life.

-There are many examples of Swiss Pioneer Life mis-selling PPI, some customers were not even made aware by Swiss Pioneer Life that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Swiss Pioneer Life that it was optional.
+There are many examples of Swiss Pioneer Life mis-selling PPI, some consumers were not even made aware by Swiss Pioneer Life that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by Swiss Pioneer Life that it was optional.